wirelessfuture/simple-taiko-node-aws/README.md

 ---

 ## What is being deployed?
-This terraform project by default will deploy one medium sized lightsail instance to the AWS region defined in the `terraform/variables.tf` file.
+This terraform project by default will deploy one small sized lightsail instance to the AWS region defined in the `terraform/variables.tf` file.
 This will cost about ~$20 per month on your AWS account.
 See above for lightsail pricing link.
 This lightsail instance will have the minimum specs required to launch a node on Taikos testnet using their simple-taiko-node.

 - 4 GB Memory
 - 2 Core Processor